This is how the Dutch pension sector is responding to the European desire to enable data sharing within the financial sector.

 The Supervisory Board consists of six members and has two committees: the Audit, Risk and Compliance Committee and the Remuneration, Selection and Appointments Committee.
 The Supervisory Board oversees the operations of the Executive Board of PGGM N.V. and the general affairs of the company.
 The Remuneration Committee also holds annual meetings with EC members, in addition to meetings with members of the Executive Board.
 Finally, the Supervisory Board plays an advisory role in the appointment, suspension and dismissal of all EC members.

-The Executive Committee comprises six members, including two members of the Executive Board: the Chief Executive Officer and the Chief Financial & Risk Officer.
+The Executive Committee comprises five members, including two members of the Executive Board: the Chief Executive Officer and the Chief Financial & Risk Officer.